Qaggbgbgb/su25-team6/Game Platform SRS.md

 Professional Provider - This a single account provider under the control of an organisation that provides games and services in scale.
 This provider typically values the statistics feature more.

 ### 2.4 Assumptions and Dependencies
-List any assumed factors (as opposed to known facts) that could affect the requirements stated in the SRS.
-These could include third-party or commercial components that you plan to use, issues around the development or operating environment, or constraints.
-The project could be affected if these assumptions are incorrect, are not shared, or change.
-Also identify any dependencies the project has on external factors, such as software components that you intend to reuse from another project, unless they are already documented elsewhere (for example, in the vision and scope document or the project plan).

 Third party API's (ex. time or location api) may have an effect on the product as its availability status (active or inactive) is not dependent on us.
+The product will be depend on a stable internet connection.
+Services will not be able to be used offline.

 ## 3. Requirements